 Neil is a Consultant and Professor of Paediatric and Developmental Pathology at GOSH/ICH(UCL), a founding Fellow of the Faculty of Clinical Informatics and an experienced clinical academic, having authored over 750 clinical research papers and supervised numerous student projects.
 Neil is the Trust’s Chief Research Information Officer providing direction for the research aspects of the Electronic Patient Record Programme and is one of the founding Directors of DRIVE, now leading the team and DRIVE Board as Managing Director

 Sarah has been CNIO at GOSH since 2018, she was privileged to lead the clinical teams through a Trust wide implementation of an enterprise Electronic Patient Record, which led to HiMMS level 6/7 accreditation.

 Sarah has been part of the Digital Health CNIO network since 2017, joining when she was awarded the Digital Health London Pioneers award for Digital Leadership.
 This year Sarah has completed the NHS Digital Academy and has been appointed CNIO NHSE/I London region.
 Sarah is keen to support our diverse workforce to use data and incorporate technology to improve the way they deliver care.

 Dr Natassa Spiridou, DRE Design and Delivery Lead

-Natassa has over 15 years’ experience in bioinformatics through roles at Cancer Research UK and Illumina delivering analysis packages, databases and visualisation tools.
-Natassa has previously led projects at the Biomedical Research Centre at Kings College London and Guy’s and St Thomas’ Trust involving data linkage, setting-up a research platform and establishing informatics and governance for the use of primary care data in partnership between the university, commissioners and public health.
-Natassa is the lead for the DRE team.
+Natassa previously led projects at the Biomedical Research Centre at Kings College London and Guy’s and St Thomas’ Trust involving data linkage, setting-up a research platform and establishing informatics and governance for the use of primary care data in partnership between the university, commissioners and public health.
+She also has over 15 years’ experience in bioinformatics through roles at Cancer Research UK and Illumina delivering analysis packages, databases and visualisation tools.